polkadot-developers/substrate-docs/content/md/en/docs/quick-start/start-a-node.md

    git clone https://github.com/substrate-developer-hub/substrate-node-template
    ```

-   This command clones the main branch.
+   This command clones the `main` branch.

-   If you are familiar with Polkadot, you can use the `--branch` command-line option and a [tag](https://github.com/substrate-developer-hub/substrate-node-template/tags) to specify the version of Polkadot you want to work with.
+   Optionally, you can use the `--branch` command-line option and a [tag](https://github.com/substrate-developer-hub/substrate-node-template/tags) to specify a version of Polkadot you want the node to be compatible with.

 2. Change to the root of the cloned directory: